maaanuelromero/100-days/LOG.md

 ### D2

 Today I used AWS RDS in order to create a database, also I connected to it using pgAdmin4, it was hard but I got it, maybe tomorrow I will repeat this, even if there's nothing to code, I will write my progress here.

+### D3

+Just plotted some things that i thought it was cool